tarikh03/K2View-Academy/articles/demo_project/DPM_Demo_Project/02_DSAR_Fulfillment/02_01_DSAR_Fulfillment_Customer_Request.md

 ![image](/articles/demo_project/DPM_Demo_Project/images/02_01_DSAR_Fulfillment_Submitted_Request_Customer.png)

+Copy the Request ID from leftmost filed of the table, so that you can search for it when performing the fulfillment steps described in the following sections of this tutorial.

+Note the progress bar below the request ID - it indicates the progress of the fulfillment process as portion of the expected duration till the request is completed.

-and then click the request entry in the table in order to view additional details:
+To view additional details - click the request entry in the table in order to view additional details:

 <img src="/articles/demo_project/DPM_Demo_Project/images/02_01_DSAR_Fulfillment_Request_Details.png" width="30%" height="30%">